 If you are speaking, you should be receiving an eBlast from the Conference LMS (eShow).
 Check your junk mail if you have not received it.
 The eBlast is an automated email from eShow.
 When your session has been accepted, and when you have been added as a speaker, you will receive this eBlast with instructions on how to sign in.

-This blast will provide you with your username and password, as shown below.
-Please follow the link and log in:
+This blast will provide you with your username and password.
+Please follow the link to the webpage (as pictured below) and log in.

 Speaker Service Center

 When you have logged in to the Speaker Service Center, the first page you should see is the Speaker Agreement.
 Your first task will be to sign/date and then accept your agreement.

 Utilizing the drop down menu under Education to navigate, click on the Speaker Checklist page.
 The checklist provides links that allow you to navigate the different pages you need to access as well.
 If you "click here", you can navigate to the page that will allow you to complete your item.
 If you click on the name of the item, you can check that it has been completed:

 Speakers MUST register through the service center.
 Speaker Registration opens before all attendee registration.
 Please look for that information end of October.